Rightpoint/RZBluetooth/README.md

     }];
 }];
 ```

+## Background Support
+RZBluetooth will specify a `CBCentralManagerOptionRestoreIdentifierKey` if the application has `bluetooth-central` specified in the background mode.
+This key will cause the application to be restored if a connection attempt succeeds. `RZBCentralManager` has a property `restorationHandler` which is triggered when the peripherals are restored.

+## Logging Support
+RZBluetooth provides the ability to print log messages out that describe all of the CoreBluetooth interactions via the method `RZBSetLogHandler`.
+Usually this can be sent straight to NSLog, but if your application has a special logger, the integration should be simple.

+## RZBPeripheral Subclass
+For more complicated peripherals, it's often required to have more complex associated state and handler callbacks.
+If you believe a subclass will help your implementation, you can use a special initializer on `RZBCentralManager` that will create your subclass when a new peripheral is found.

 # Testing
 Core Bluetooth can be challenging to test.
 RZBluetooth comes with a library, `RZMockBluetooth`, that allows you to use mock Core Bluetooth objects to test your bluetooth and application code.
 Using the mock library you can fake the bluetooth device events programmatically, and the Core Bluetooth objects seen by your application will consistently manage their mocked state.
 All of your application code will use the same API provided by Core Bluetooth even though the objects are actually equivalent `RZBMock` objects.